Covid and Me | Where I am as a human and business in the middle of the pandemic

 Where are we now?

-It’s important to mention that I am 100% committed to my existing clients and future clients going forwards.
-Whatever happens, I will be there at your weddings, capturing them in all their glory.
 While this current situation is tough, I’ve been through tough before and I came out the other side.
-That said, having support during this time, especially from the Government who have promised that no one will be left behind, is crucial.
+That said, having support during this time, especially from the Government who promised that no one would be left behind, would make such a huge difference.
+While a lot of businesses are now starting to get back to normal, there’s no end in sight for the wedding industry at the moment.

 If you want to help, here are a few suggestions about how you can.